Hot buttered rum punch – a nostalgic and warming traditional winter recipe that’s perfect for holiday parties.

-Rum is made from fermented and distilled sugar cane by-products such a molasses and cane juice.
+Rum is made from fermented and distilled sugar cane by-products such molasses and cane juice.
 Mainly produced in the Caribbean, there is a vast array of grades, variations, flavours and characters.
-I think it would be fair to think of it as the tropical equivalent to whiskey, with its myriad number of permutations from everyday blends to rare single malts.
+I think it would be fair to think of it as the tropical equivalent to whisky.
+It has endless variations, from everyday blends to rare single malts.

-Appleton Estate have recently launched their 30 year old Rum blend, the oldest blend available commercially in the world, with notes of baked pear, maple and orange peel.
-With only 70 bottles available in the UK and selling for £550 in Harrods this is a luxury rum, and not one that you would turn into a hot punch.
+Appleton Estate have recently launched their 30-year-old rum blend.
+It is the oldest blend available commercially in the world, with notes of baked pear, maple and orange peel.
+With only 70 bottles available in the UK , selling for £550 in Harrods this is luxury rum.
+It’s certainly not one that you would turn into a hot punch.
+My bottle, however, was much more suitable.

 Hot Buttered Rum Punch